-The exam has around 15 questions from Clocks, Calendars, Series, Coding-decoding and blood relations only.
+The section has around 12 questions from topics like Clocks, Calendars, Series, Coding-decoding and blood relations only.
 From all the other areas, the paper has 2-3 questions in the exam.
-Needless to say, you need to revise all the basics of mathematics with special focus on these areas.
-Do practice sufficient number of questions from these areas, in order to become proficient in this critical section.
+Needless to say, you need to revise all the basics of mathematics with a special focus on these areas.
+Do practice a sufficient number of questions from these areas, in order to become proficient in SLAT analytical reasoning section.

 1. Clear basics of all Topics:

-The questions on SET analytical reasoning section are of "elementary" nature, so the foremost thing is to clear your basics.
-Most of the questions require only the basic understanding of the concepts and hence will give you easy scoring options.
+The questions on SLAT analytical reasoning section are of "elementary" nature, so the foremost thing is to clear your basics.
+Most of the questions require only a basic understanding of the concepts and hence will give you easy scoring options.

-The questions, which have appeared in the last few years, will give you a better and clearer idea about the kind of questions and the difficulty level of this section.
+The questions, which have appeared in the last few years, will give you a better and clearer idea about the kind of questions and the difficulty level of the SLAT analytical reasoning section.

 Illustration 1: The mother is four times older than her son.
 After four years the sum of their age would be 63 years.
 What is her son's present age?

 Sol: Let the age of the mother be M and that of the son be S. The two equations would be M = 4S...eq (i) and (M + 4) + (S + 4) = 63 ... eq (ii).
 You can solve these two equations and get the answer.
 Besides that you can solve it with logic as well i.e. If the sum of their ages after four years will be 63 years, at present they would be younger by 4 years each.
 So the sum of their present ages would be 63-8 = 55 years.
 The ratio of their ages is given as 4: 1.
 Hence the age of the son will be 55 × 1/5 = 11 years.